Okeechobee Battlefield Historic State Park

 - Explore the Battlefield Grounds

-Walk through the preserved historic battlefield where the events of December 25, 1837 unfolded.
-Informational plaques and markers throughout the site share details about the battle, the individuals involved, and the larger context of the Second Seminole War. - Attend the Annual Battle Reenactment
+Walk through the preserved historic landscape where the events of December 25, 1837 unfolded.
+Interpretive plaques and markers help explain the battle, the people involved, and the broader context of the Second Seminole War. - Attend Annual Reenactments or Commemorative Events

 - Picnicking in a Peaceful Setting